redeeps/red-redux-class/README.md

 #### File: yourReducer.js

-User your YourReduxClass object as initial state for your reducer.
+Use your YourReduxClass object as initial state for your reducer.
 For every change in state create new state using new().

     import { ReduxClassWrapper } from 'red-redux-class'